MAFS bride Bec weeps as she apologises for THAT dinner party outburst: "It was the ugliest side of me"

-Bec Zaharia broke down in tears as she issued a grovelling apology for her outburst at the Married At First Sight dinner party.
+Bec Zacharia broke down in tears as she issued a grovelling apology for her outburst at the Married At First Sight dinner party.

 On Wednesday, February 25, Bec caused controversy on the Channel Nine show when she took aim at the cast amid her feud with Gia Fleur.